lcdsmao/update-branch/README.md

 Inspired by [Merge Queue feature of Mergify](https://mergify.io/features/merge-queue).

+> Rather than overconsuming your CI time by trying to merge multiple pull requests, just run it once before the pull request gets merged.

 ## Quick Start

 1. Create an issue for this action to record the working status.
 Remember the issue number.